cxong/cxong.github.io/_posts/2020-04-12-the-language-of-music.md

 [![Mathmagic land](https://img.youtube.com/vi/U_ZHsk0-eF0/0.jpg)](https://youtu.be/U_ZHsk0-eF0?t=158)

 However if we keep going and look at further harmonics, we notice something odd.
-In Western music we use the [equal temperament scale](https://en.wikipedia.org/wiki/Equal_temperament) - that is, every tone is separated by the next by an equal ratio.
+In Western music we use an [equal temperament scale](https://en.wikipedia.org/wiki/Equal_temperament) - that is, every tone is separated by the next by an equal ratio.
 This doesn't happen with harmonics, where if you tried to construct a scale out of natural harmonics, some notes will sound slightly out of tune:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/OATjHiOuc70?start=96" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>